OranWeb/TCEssentials/content/en/docs/misc-guides/money-making.md

 ### Selling Losses/Slutting

-Selling losses early in your torn journey is a decent way to make money, only do it to buy supplies you need till you hit level 15.
-Once your level 15 stop because your energy is much better spent in the gym than selling losses to players and you can earn plenty of money flying.
+Selling losses early on your journey in Torn can be a decent way to earn some money.
+However, you should only do it to purchase the necessary supplies until you reach level 15.
+Beyond that point, it's advisable to stop as your energy would be better utilized in the gym rather than selling losses to other players.
+At level 15, you can earn a good amount of money by [flying](../../prologue/after15).

 Players buy losses so they can earn merits, you can find them in the [attacking forum](https://www.torn.com/forums.php#/p=forums&f=59&b=0&a=0) ensure you read the thread carefully they might insert weird conditions like using fists only or they may be buying bulk like 10+ only.